Interstate 840 (Tennessee)

 Interstate 840 (I-840), formerly State Route 840 (SR 840), is a freeway that serves as an outer bypass route around Nashville, Tennessee.
 Built by the Tennessee Department of Transportation (TDOT), it is also designated as Tennessee National Guard Parkway.
 At 77.28 mi long, it is the tenth-longest auxiliary Interstate Highway in the nation.
 The route serves the cities of Lebanon, Murfreesboro, Franklin, and Dickson, all suburbs of Nashville.

 First proposed by former Governor Lamar Alexander as part of a system of Bicentennial Parkways, I-840 was constructed between 1991 and 2012.
 The highway was originally planned as an Interstate Highway but was constructed entirely with state funds and initially designated as a state route for this reason.
 In 2015, the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO) approved TDOT's request to redesignate SR 840 as I-840 as part of its integration into the Interstate Highway System.
-On August 12, 2016, TDOT announced that the route had officially been renamed I-840 and that resigning work would begin.
+On August 12, 2016, TDOT announced that the route had officially been redesignated as I-840 and that resigning work would begin.

 Route description

 I-840 begins at an interchange with I-40 in Dickson County southeast of Dickson and Burns.
 It initially runs southeast through a rural area, passing through a mix of farmland and woodlands characterized by a terrain made up of rolling hills, the eastbound lanes briefly gaining a truck climbing lane.
 The highway crosses into Hickman County about 5 mi later.
 The route remains in Hickman County for less than 1.5 mi before crossing into Williamson County and reaching an interchange with SR 100 about 1 mi later.
 I-840 continues through a predominantly rural area over the next 5 mi, alternating between farmland and woodlands before transitioning into a region characterized by dense woodlands, rolling hills with moderate grades, and several streams and creeks.
 About 2 mi beyond this point, I-840 reaches SR 46 at an interchange near the community of Leiper's Fork.
 About 3 mi later, I-840 crosses the Natchez Trace Parkway and gradually turns east, continuing through similar terrain.
 After about 7 mi, I-840 passes through flat terrain consisting primarily of farmland and woodlands over the next approximately 8 mi before briefly entering a suburban area south of Franklin and coming to an interchange with U.S. Route 31 (US 31, Columbia Pike).
 About 2 mi beyond this point is an interchange with US 431 (Lewisburg Pike).
-Less than 1 mi later, I-840 comes to an interchange with I-65 that resembles a combination interchange, containing two loop ramps and two underpass ramps that cross I-840 combined together.
+Less than 1 mi later, I-840 comes to an interchange with I-65 that resembles a combination interchange, containing two loop ramps and two underpass ramps that cross I-840 combined.